doronz88/harlogger/README.md

 If you would like to build yourself using [Theos](https://github.com/theos/theos/wiki), simply use `make package`.

-I've already supplied with all the necessary binaries so you don't have to.
+I've already supplied with all the necessary binaries, so you don't have to.
 You can just install the `.deb` file found in the `packages` subdirectory, or use the compiled `bin/harlogger`.

 After deploy, simply run on the remote device: